IOC assures teams that Beijing Winter Olympics will take place - ExBulletin

 The International Olympic Committee hopes to avoid a second consecutive delay.
 The Tokyo Games, initially scheduled for 2020, have been postponed for a year.
 This decision was taken four months before the scheduled opening ceremony.

-However, Stckli expressed concerns about the continuation of the Beijing Olympics amid the growing number of athletes infected with COVID-19 when he spoke in an interview on Swiss television on Tuesday.
+However, Stckli expressed concern over the continuation of the Beijing Olympics amid the growing number of athletes infected with COVID-19 during an intervention Tuesday in a Swiss television interview.

 We really need to discuss the possibility of postponing the Games, Stckli told French public broadcaster RTS.
 If we don’t have the best athletes there, it will be very, very difficult.